Contents of the box: 1 box contains 6kg of oranges

 Variety: Washington Navel and Navel Lane Late

-Washington Navel (January): large, spherical or somewhat elongated in shape and has a fairly pronounced navel, it is bright orange and has a lot of juice
+Washington Navel: large, spherical or somewhat elongated in shape and has a fairly pronounced navel, it is bright orange and has a lot of juice

 Lane Late: medium sized, with a firm texture and a lot of juice, they have navel (a belly button) and thinner skin

-The current fruit market system does not value the traditional varieties, nor their taste and aroma, nor the way in which they are grown and this has caused many families to have to give up their farms, while others survive with much effort and sacrifice so as not to abandon what their parents left them.
+The current fruit marketing system doesn't value traditional varieties, despite their wonderful taste and aroma, and the way they're grown.
+This has caused many families to abandon their fruit farms, while others struggle to survive and to not give up on what they inherited from their parents.